 Zein Academy - Lecture Programme

-In addition to Day Care and Out of School Care, we also also provide a number of educational services and products in order to share knowledge about the specific needs of Third Culture Kids (TCKs).
+In addition to Day Care, Pre-School and Out of School Care, we also provide a number of educational services and products in order to share knowledge about the specific needs of Third Culture Kids (TCKs).
 Robbie Zein has developed a number of lectures, a book and products as part of The Zein Academy to aid this process.
 Robbie Zein’s lectures offer guidelines to help make the growing expatriate communities feel at home as well as to ease children’s anxiety through education.
-They offer parents and those who work with children a deeper understanding of how international families can maximize the potential of a cross-cultural life and successfully deal with its many challenges.
+They offer parents and those who work with children a deeper understanding of how international families can maximize the potential of cross-cultural life and successfully deal with its many challenges.

 The aim is to improve the care and education for TCKs worldwide.

-An overview of the lectures available are listed in the panels below.
+An overview of the lectures available is listed in the panels below.
 These lecture topics are adjusted to the needs of specific audiences that are involved with TCK’s.
 Note: Audience groups A-E cannot be combined.
 The minimum number of participants in Audiences A-D is thirty; Audience E does not have a minimum.

 - Audience A: Teachers at Senior School level

 - Audience B: Teachers at Junior School level

 - Audience C: Child Care staff at Day Care and Kindergarten level

 - Audience D: Expatriate Parents